chemprop/chemprop/README.md

 ## Data

 In order to train a model, you must provide training data containing molecules (as SMILES strings) and known target values.
-Targets can either be real numbers, if performing regression, or binary (i.e. 0s and 1s), if performing classification.
-Target values which are unknown can be left as blanks.

-Our model can either train on a single target ("single tasking") or on multiple targets simultaneously ("multi-tasking").
+Chemprop can either train on a single target ("single tasking") or on multiple targets simultaneously ("multi-tasking").

+There are four current supported dataset types.
+Targets with unknown values can be left as blanks.
+* **Regression.** Targets are float values.
+With bounded loss functions or metrics, the values may also be simple inequalities (e.g., >5.0 or <7.5).
+* **Classification.** Targets are binary (i.e. 0s and 1s) indicators of the classification.
+* **Multiclass.** Targets are integers (starting with zero) indicating which class the datapoint belongs to, out of a total number of exclusive classes indicated with `--number_of_classes <int>`.
+* **Spectra.** Targets are positive float values with each target representing the signal at a specific spectrum position.

 The data file must be be a **CSV file with a header row**.
 For example:
 ```
-smiles,NR-AR,NR-AR-LBD,NR-AhR,NR-Aromatase,NR-ER,NR-ER-LBD,NR-PPAR-gamma,SR-ARE,SR-ATAD5,SR-HSE,SR-MMP,SR-p53
-CCOc1ccc2nc(S(N)(=O)=O)sc2c1,0,0,1,,,0,0,1,0,0,0,0
-CCN1C(=O)NC(c2ccccc2)C1=O,0,0,0,0,0,0,0,,0,,0,0
+smiles,NR-AR,NR-AR-LBD,NR-AhR
+CCOc1ccc2nc(S(N)(=O)=O)sc2c1,0,0,1
+CCN1C(=O)NC(c2ccccc2)C1=O,0,,0
 ...
 ```